Logo

 Abstract Type Mappings

-Each profile maps the 12 abstract types to concrete types for a specific database vendor.
+Each profile maps abstract types to concrete types for a specific database vendor.

 Parameterised Templates